 How to Research Your Family Roots

-At this stage, you can start searching for records, personal correspondence and old photos somewhere in the attic, basement or drawers.
+At this stage, you can look up family history records, personal correspondence and old photos somewhere in the attic, basement or drawers.
 Documents with dates are especially helpful.
 Some clues may be hiding in plain view at home – just keep your eyes open.

 You may involve your relatives in the process of discovering your roots.
 Explain what you are doing and why guide each other.
-This can save you a great deal of research time.
+This may save you a great deal of research time.